john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 skip that part, and proceed directly to visually and aurally wooing potential customers.

 Shouldn't you invest in people getting to your restaurant instead?
-How about a linkable text menu, a clickable phone number?
-Integration with familiar services that will do your job better than you can, like a link to Google Maps for directions, or OpenTable for instant reservations?
+A linkable text menu, a clickable phone number?
+Integration with familiar services that do your job better than you can, like Google Maps for directions, OpenTable for reservations?
 Much easier than hiring a Flash artist consultancy to counterfeit all that, and then maintain their work.

 I focus on restaurants because they've been frustrating me a long time.
-Breaking basic operating system usability and wasting user time are no-nos for *everyone*, though.
+Though breaking basic operating system usability and wasting user time are no-nos for *everyone*.
 Reconsider your desire to be stylish and unique.
-Being usable is a lost art that packs a superior ROI.
+Focus on content and use, a lost art that packs a superior ROI.

 #### 3. Configure the Viewport ([link][Configure the Viewport] & [link][Size Content to Viewport])
+{:#configure-the-viewport}

 Sure, do it.
 It's a few lines of code at most.